Connect with others who understand.

 Various therapies can target different disease symptoms:

-• Other medications are available to address bowel, bladder, and sexual dysfunction, as well as vertigo and tremors.
+Other medications are available to address bowel, bladder, and sexual dysfunction, as well as vertigo, tremors, pain, and depression.

-Some people with MS find relief from certain MS symptoms by using complementary or alternative treatments such as medical cannabis, herbal supplements, or acupuncture.
+Some people with MS find relief from certain MS symptoms by using complementary or alternative treatments such as medical cannabis, vitamin D supplements, yoga, massage, or acupuncture.

 Can Diet Help MS?

-A balanced, nutritious diet can also help you maintain a healthy weight and lower your risk for developing dangerous chronic conditions such as diabetes, osteoporosis, and heart disease.
+A balanced, nutritious diet can also help you maintain a healthy weight and lower your risk of developing dangerous chronic conditions such as diabetes, osteoporosis, and heart disease.

 All updates must be accompanied by text or a picture.